 You’ll find you will be completing your lists much faster and more effectively when they are managed according to the GTD system.
 Software is wonderful for pulling up lists of similar tasks like phone calls or errands.
 You can purchase books at the GTD website for a very low cost (around $10) that help you implement GTD with a host of software programs.

 We know how difficult it can be to manage several generations at once.
 And you are a saint for doing so.
 We see it every day with families coming to our homes looking for help.
-Hopefully this system will help you overcome those overwhelming feelings.
-If we can contact you in any way, please don’t hesitate to reach out for further help.
+Hopefully this system will help you answer the question what is the sandwich generation to do?
+If we can contact you in any way, please don’t hesitate to for further help.